How to Check System Uptime in Windows 10

 Method 1: Check System Uptime in Task Manager

-Method 2: Use ‘systeminfo‘ Command in CMD
+Method 2: Use the SYSTEMINFO Command in CMD

-Let’s move to next method.
-We will use Windows Command Prompt to check when your computer was last booted up.
+Let’s move to the next method.
+We will use Windows Command Prompt to check when your computer was last started or turned on.
 So, we need to open Command Prompt first.
-Go to Run, type cmd
+Go to Run, type cmd and press Enter to open Command Prompt.

 systeminfo | findstr /i "Boot Time"

-command.
-You can see your PC’s boot time in System Boot Time as show below.
+We have used findstr to filter the string containing Boot Time from the long output of the systeminfo command.
+You can see your PC’s boot time next to System Boot Time as shown below.

 SEE ALSO: